In the previous article we put vertex

 The first thing to do is change the shader to get its vertex data from a vertex buffer.

-Then, when we create the render pipeline, we have to tell WebGPU how to get data
+Next, we have to tell WebGPU how to supply data for @location(0)

 To the vertex